-The nearest towns to the Abel Tasman Nation Park are Takaka, Kaiteriteri and Motueka, all with excellent facilities for camping or staying overnight.
-Boat and kayak rental is available if you would like to explore the beautiful bays yourself.
+The nearest towns to the Abel Tasman Nation Park are Takaka, Kaiteriteri, and Motueka, all with excellent facilities for camping or staying overnight.
+Boat and kayak rental are available if you would like to explore the beautiful bays yourself.
 If planning on going for a tramp, make sure you are properly prepared and know the location of the Department of Conservation provided huts along the way.

 Walking the Abel Tasman Coast Track takes anywhere from 3 to 5 days, depending on the pace and number of stops.
 There are campsites and Department of Conservation huts available for trekkers along the way as well as basic facilities.
 The track is walkable all through the year, but most popular over the summer months.
 The northern stretch from Totaranui to Wainui is usually the quietest leg.

-Kayaking all or part way around outskirts of the Abel Tasman National Park is a popular way to break up the hike.
-There are a number of kayak hire companies to choose from, guided tours are available from Kaiteriteri, Golden Bay and Marahau, or it is possible to rent a kayak and make your own way around the bays (This option requires a minimum of two kayakers and previous sea kayaking experience).
+Kayaking all or part way around the outskirts of the Abel Tasman National Park is a popular way to break up the hike.
+There are a number of kayak hire companies to choose from, guided tours are available from Kaiteriteri, Golden Bay, and Marahau, or it is possible to rent a kayak and make your own way around the bays (This option requires a minimum of two kayakers and previous sea kayaking experience).
 It is not recommended kayakers venture north beyond Onetahuti Bay due to the conditions.
-Obviously kayaking is weather dependent and travellers should take this into consideration when booking.
+Obviously, kayaking is weather dependent and travelers should take this into consideration when booking.

 Whether staying in the Department of Conservation huts or pitching a tent at one of the provided campsites, booking ahead is required.
 Camp Passes can be booked in advance all year round, with current hut prices ranging from $32 in the winter season to $38 per night in the summer months.
 Anyone without the appropriate camp pass will be charged a penalty fee or asked to leave the park.
 All of the individual campgrounds also require booking at a cost of around $15 per night per person.